MaciejAnielski/Notes_App/README.md

 - Create a new note which clears the editor.
 - Notes are automatically saved while you type.
 - Prevent overwriting existing notes by warning when a note title is already in use.
+- If the note only contains a title that matches an existing note, that note opens automatically instead of showing a warning.
 - View all unchecked tasks across notes in one list.
 Click a note title to open it and click a task checkbox to mark it complete.